electricimp/Promise/README.md

     });
 ```

-Passing null as a handler corresponds to the default behaviour of passing any values through to the next available `onFulfilled` handler, or throwing exceptions throwing to the next available `onRejected` handler.
+Passing `null` as a handler corresponds to the default behaviour of passing any values through to the next available *onFulfilled* handler, or throwing exceptions throwing to the next available *onRejected* handler.

-__NB__ that just as if no `onFulfilled` handlers are registered the last value returned will be ignored, if no `onRejected` handlers are registered any
-exceptions that occur within a promise executor or handler function will __NOT__ be caught and will be silently ignored.
-Thus it is prudent to always add the
-following line at then end of your promise chains:
+**Note** Just as if no *onFulfilled* handlers are registered the last value returned will be ignored, if no *onRejected* handlers are registered any exceptions that occur within a promise executor or handler function will **not** be caught and will be silently ignored.
+Thus it is prudent to always add the following line at the end of your promise chains:

 ```squirrel
 .fail(server.error.bindenv(server));
 ```

-### .fail(*onRejected*)
+### fail(*onRejected*)

-The *.fail()* method allows the developer to provide an *onRejection* function.
-Equivalent to `.then(null, onRejected)`.
+The *fail()* method allows the developer to provide an *onRejection* function.
+This call is quivalent to `.then(null, onRejected)`.

 ```squirrel
 myPromise